shindaseishin/8bit/README.md

 * Improve the Assembler
     * Stop choking on blank lines
     * Be able to declare variables
 * Resetting the computer does not update all components properly.
-Dos't affect execution but would be nice to whatever
 * Have a proper main file that starts the interface rather than the interface being the main file.
 * V2 rewrite to use PyQT
 * V3 rewrite in C++ w/ QT